felixmc/Mango-REST/README.md

-# MongoRest
+# MangoRest
-MongoRest is a minimal library for mapping monogodb collections to a REST service.
+MangoRest is a minimal library for mapping monogodb collections to a REST service.

 ## Example